QilinCloud/QilinCloud/README.md

 ## Looking for a new challening opportunity?

-We are always looking for creative minds to join us as dev, architect, qc, pm, devop or secop to build the Qilin.Cloud of tomorrow!
-Join our fascinating crowd: [jobs@qilin.cloud](mailto:jobs@qilin.cloud).
+We are always looking for creative minds to join us as dev, architect, qc, pm, devop, secop and many more to build the Qilin.Cloud of tomorrow!
+Join our fascinating crowd: [qilin.cloud/career](https://qilin.cloud/career).

 ## Why we’re building in the open